 - For goods, you can backdate and reclaim VAT up to 4 years before your registration rate, as long you still own the goods.

 - For services, you can reclaim VAT up to 6 months before your registration date.

 Perhaps you invested in some new equipment, or had to upgrade your laptop?
 As long as it falls within the limits above, you can backdate and get the VAT back from HMRC on your first VAT return.

 However, please note that if your accounts are already done with the full amount and you then wish to reclaim the VAT, then you’ll need to re-do your accounts and re-submit them (and of course pay for this!).
 Same with your bookkeeping, if you’ve paid to have it all done and then need it amended to reclaim the VAT, again, you’ll need to repay for the bookkeeping to be amended.

 So just because you can go back and claim for previous purchases, it doesn’t mean it’s always a good idea – sometimes it could end up costing you more than you are able to reclaim!

-If you’re interested in becoming VAT registered, please get in touch with us, by popping over to our Work With Us page – completing the quick questionnaire and booking a discovery call with us.
+If you’re interested in becoming VAT registered, please get in touch with us, by popping over to our Get Started page and complete the quick questionnaire to book in a discovery call with us.
 Speak soon!